-Kick the Dog: Did this multiple times, including framing Strahm for being a apprentice, replacing a letter that had John to Amanda with one of his own that told her that he would tell John of her secret, kills both a FBI lab personal, Erickson, and Perez to maintain his cover], and finally outright killing Jill Tuck.
+Kick the Dog: Did this multiple times, including framing Strahm for being a apprentice, replacing a letter that had John to Amanda with one of his own that told her that he would tell John of her secret, kills both a FBI lab personal, Erickson, and Perez to maintain his cover, and finally outright killing entire police station just to kill Jill Tuck.

 Knight Templar Big Brother: When his sister is killed by her boyfriend and said boyfriend is let off on a technicality, he avenges his sister's death by killing the boyfriend in such a way that it would appear to be another Jigsaw killing.